kipiberbatov/cairo-tutorial/README.md

 ## What is it in this repository?

-At the moment, there sare simple examples of text rendering for PDF and PNG.
+At the moment, there sare simple examples of text rendering for:

+- PDF
+- PNG
+- SVG